 - Option 1: Take the bus.
 This is the most budget-friendly option.
 Board the SITA bus 5070 from Sorrento (map below for exactly where).
 It takes either one hour to Positano or 1.5 – 2 hours to Amalfi.
 Unfortunately, this bus is crazy crowded, even in shoulder months.
 You’re not guaranteed a seat, so you might have to stand.
 I actually had to sit on the floor of the bus and couldn’t even enjoy the views approaching Positano *tear*.
 If you do snag a seat, sit on the right side for better views.
 Bus tickets cost €10 for 24 hours unlimited rides and are sold at “tabaccherie” (cigarette shops) or newspaper stands in every town on the route.
 They can’t be purchased on board the bus!
 I recommend buying yours in Sorrento at the ticket booth at the Circumvesuviana station, since you’ll already pass through here after Pompeii.
 You can buy them ahead, but the 24-hours starts once you board the bus and validate your ticket.
 Check out the bus schedule here.

 - Option 2: Take the ferry.
 This is definitely the most beautiful way to pull up to each town.
-From Sorrento, this is 40 minutes and €18 one-way to Positano and 1 hour and €19 one-way to Amalfi.
+From Sorrento, this is 40 minutes and €18 one-way to Positano and one hour and €19 one-way to Amalfi.
 Though it won’t happen often, ferries get cancelled if sea conditions are too rough, so allow some flexibility in your plans.
 Below is a map of the ferry station in Sorrento.
 You can’t tell from the map, but it requires walking down a staircase.
 Check out the ferry schedules here.

 - Option 3: Hire a private car.
 This is not a cheap option, but might be worth it with a large enough group.
 You’ll have to search for price quotes online depending on the car size, company, and pick up and drop off locations.
 But as an idea, a private transfer from Rome to Positano or Amalfi might cost around €500.
 If you do hire a private car, I recommend including a stop in Pompeii between Rome and the Amalfi Coast.
 That way, you’re saving a good amount of hassle between all the train transfers, luggage holding, and buses!